JST1703/scc/src/doc.md

 This component always goes with the component squareExercise as the example to follow.

+###### SquareColorExample

+This component is made for exercise 9 for the MC part.
+It is a 4x4 square where each row and column has an even number of ones, which is achieved via control bits.
+One changes the Bit value by clicking on the button.
+This also triggers a chain reaction indicating all the rows and columns that are now wrong.
+This helps to answer some MC questions to have a visual comparison.

 ##### TextExercise

 simple text exercise where the answer is of the form of a small input field from the user.